How to answer “walk me through your resume”

 - Research the company you’re interviewing at, and use your answer to highlight how your experience makes you capable of tackling the challenges it’s facing

-What you shouldn’t do is mention every job you’ve ever held.
-Only discuss past positions that are directly relevant to the requirements of the job.
+Don’t mention every job you’ve ever held.
+Only discuss past positions that demonstrate your preparedness to meet the requirements of the job.

 Do: